maz0r/klipper_canbus/controller/canboot.md

 This can greatly simplify maintenance, and is seen by many as a great quality of life improvement.

-Work is currently underway to introduce this functionality to Klipper via [this pr.](https://github.com/Klipper3d/klipper/pull/5420)

-### Flashing the canboot firmware via DFU on ST32F072C8 (SHT36/42)
+## Flashing the canboot firmware via DFU on ST32F072C8 (SHT36/42)

-**This method doesnt work for the Huvud as the STM32F103XX lacks a DFU bootloader so use [this](#flashing-via-stlink-v2)**
+**This method doesnt work for the Huvud as the STM32F103XX lacks a DFU bootloader so use [this](#flashing-via-stlink-v2) method for now**

-These  steps assume you have setup your Controller prior
+These following steps assume you have setup your Controller and CAN0 network already.

-1. Add jumper to Boot0 and 3.3v and connect the SHT via USB
+1. Add jumper to Boot0 and 3.3v and connect the SHT via USB to the PI
 2. Verify the device is in bootloader moad by using `lsusb`
    - you should see something like `Bus 001 Device 005: ID 0483:df11 STMicroelectronics STM Device in DFU Mode`
 3. clone the CanBoot repository to your pi